vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/shrautam/muller/24/03/17_puroDAshagaNe_yathAbhAgaM_vyAvartadhvamityekaikamapachChindyAt.md

 +++

-And this is the norm for the Savanīya.
+When the two last are sliced off, he should say for each portion, vyāvartethām, separate ye two!